 Made from lead free Pewter.

 What is Pewter?
 Pewter makes for a beautiful vintage feel in household items.
 It is a metal alloy that has been used for the production of household and other items since Roman times.
 It's made mostly of tin that has been mixed with small amounts of other metals such as copper, lead or antimony to harden it and make it more durable.
+Our items are made with lead free pewter.

 Size: The set includes 1 tablespoon, 1 teaspoon, 1/2 teaspoon and 1/4 teaspoon.
 Each spoon is marked with the measure on the back.
 The largest spoon is approximately 4 3/4 inches long.